Matrix Decomposition and Applications: Complete Orthogonal Decomposition

 \section{Complete Orthogonal Decomposition}

-What is related to the UTV decomposition is called the \textit{complete orthogonal decomposition} which factors into two orthogonal matrices as well. \begin{theoremHigh}[Complete Orthogonal Decomposition] Every $m\times n$ matrix $\bA$ with rank $r$ can be factored as
+The UTV decomposition is closely related to the concept of the \textit{complete orthogonal decomposition}, which also involves factoring a matrix into two orthogonal matrices. \begin{theoremHigh}[Complete orthogonal decomposition] Any $m\times n$ matrix $\bA$ with rank $r$ can be factored as